-Specifically, the BWC footage reviewed by the Auditor in recent months seldom includes any instances of officers muting their audio.
+Specifically, following the Chief's directive, the BWC footage reviewed by the Auditor rarely includes instances of officers muting their audio.
 As noted in previous Auditor reports, when officers mute their audio the Auditor cannot observe whether or not potentially relevant information is lost, which undermines the goals of transparency and accountability.
 The Auditor's ability to review the totality of the circumstances surrounding use of force incidents is greatly enhanced when officers' BWC are fully activated throughout the entirety of their law enforcement functions.

-C. There Was No Evidence of Racial Bias in the Use of Force Files
+D. There Was No Evidence of Racial Bias in the Use of Force Files

-The 10 incidents where officers used force to arrest people of color were thoroughly scrutinized by the Auditor and found to have been justified and within policy.
+The twenty-two (22) incidents where officers used force to arrest subjects of color were thoroughly scrutinized by the Auditor and found to have been justified and within policy.
 There was no evidence that the officers' interactions with those individuals differed from their interactions with white subjects.

-Furthermore, the records involving people of color were typically more detailed and more thorough than reports regarding white people.
-The records contained detailed descriptions of deescalation efforts and often involved other law enforcement agencies, CRU personnel, and statements from witnesses who saw the uses of force.
+Furthermore, the records involving people of color were often more detailed and more thorough than reports regarding white people.
+The records contained detailed descriptions of de-escalation efforts and often involved other law enforcement agencies, CRU personnel, and statements from witnesses who saw the uses of force.
 Collectively, the records indicate that OPD officers are attentive to their need to demonstrate the utmost care in their interactions with marginalized people and their willingness to have such interactions scrutinized.